Watch Out for These North Carolina Truck Crash Injuries

 Even light trucks are far heavier than cars, motorcycles, or pedestrians.
 When a truck collides with another vehicle or—worst of all—a pedestrian, the truck’s momentum and kinetic energy passes into the other object.
 The result is often disastrous.
 Momentum can fling the other vehicle—and its occupants—across a highway, up into the air, or into a tumble.
 The energy transfer can break bones, shatter glass, and crumple steel.

-- Bone and joint injuries.
-The shoulder and pelvis are the joints most frequently injured in vehicular collisions.
+The shoulder and pelvis are the joints most frequently injured in auto accidents.
 Fractured bones most often affect the extremities (hands, feet, arms, and legs), but crushing injuries from side-impact collisions can also damage the rib cage or collarbone.

 The nature of the injury and the patient’s condition will, of course, determine the best course of medical treatment.
 The risks of enduring damage after a North Carolina truck accident are so high, however, that every person involved in the accident scene should get an immediate medical evaluation at the nearest hospital.
 Some of the most serious injuries may be masked by shock and adrenaline after an accident.
 A doctor’s judgment is needed to determine whether urgent medical care is appropriate.

 The process of healing from one of these accidents can be lengthy and often expensive.
 There is no reason you should bear the burden of the injury and the price of your medical care if the accident happened by no fault of your own.
 Call on the personal injury lawyers at Speaks Law Firm in Wilmington to represent your interests.
 Reach us toll-free at 877-593-4233 today to schedule a free consultation, and we will send you a FREE copy of our staff book, The North Carolina Auto Injury Book.